Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Acknowledgments

 \subsection{Offline design}

 In the following, we provide details on the offline computations in Algorithm~\ref{MPC_algorithm}.
 First, we discuss an optimization problem to compute a tube formulation with auxiliary feedback $\kappa$ such that Assumption~\ref{assump_Phi-function} is satisfied.
-Then, we show how $P_\mathrm{f}$ from Proposition~\ref{prop_constr-term-ingred} can be computed with a semidefinite program.
+Then, we show how $P_\mathrm{f}$ from Proposition~\ref{prop_constr-term-ingred} can be computed with a semidefinite program, for which we provide semi-automatic code online.

 For simplicity, we consider input-independent matrices $G(x), E(x)$ in the following.
 This is in accordance with the numerical example, see also~\cite{sasfiRobustAdaptiveMPC2023} for the more general case.